The Uncounted Victims of the War on Drugs

 We can’t do this if we don’t understand the extent of the problem due to lack of data, and then fail to grapple with and fix glaring injustices.
 Every person counts, and every person should be counted—as they are, not how we wish them to be.

-Mame Diene is the Africa program officer for the Open Society Global Drug Policy Program.
+Until September 2022, Mame Diene was the Africa program officer for the Open Society Global Drug Policy Program.

 Simon Woolley is a member of the Global Drug Policy Program Advisory Board and the Roma Programs Advisory Board.